Long-distance running

 Long-distance running, or endurance running, is a form of continuous running over distances of at least 3 km.
-Physiologically, it is largely aerobic in nature and requires stamina as well as mental strength.
+Physiologically, it is essentially aerobic in nature and requires stamina as well as mental strength.

-Within endurance running comes two different types of respiration.
-The more prominent side that runners experience more frequently is aerobic respiration.
+Within endurance running come two different types of respiration.
+Usually runners tend to experience aerobic respiration.
 This occurs when oxygen is present, and the body can utilize oxygen to help generate energy and muscle activity.
-On the other side, anaerobic respiration occurs when the body is deprived of oxygen, and this is common towards the final stretch of races when there is a drive to speed up to a greater intensity.
-Overall, both types of respiration are used by endurance runners quite often but are very different from each other.
+Conversely, anaerobic respiration occurs when the body is deprived of oxygen.
+This is common towards the final stretch of races when there is a drive to speed up to a greater intensity.
+Overall, both types of respiration are used by endurance runners, however the two are very different from each other.

 Among mammals, humans are well adapted for running significant distances, particularly so among primates.
 The capacity for endurance running is also found in migratory ungulates and a limited number of terrestrial carnivores, such as bears, dogs, wolves, and hyenas.

-In modern human society, long-distance running has multiple purposes: people may engage in it for physical exercise, for recreation, as a means of travel, for economic reasons, or cultural reasons.
+In modern human society, long-distance running has multiple purposes: people may engage in it for physical exercise, for recreation, as a means of travel, as a competitive sport, for economic reasons, or cultural reasons.
 Long-distance running can also be used as a means to improve cardiovascular health.

-Endurance running is often a component of physical military training.
+In fact, endurance running is often a component of physical military training.
 Long-distance running as a form of tradition or ceremony is known among the Hopi and Tarahumara people, among others.

 In the sport of athletics, long-distance events are defined as races covering 3 km and above.
 The three most common types are track running, road running, and cross country running, all of which are defined by their terrain – all-weather tracks, roads, and natural terrain, respectively.

+Accessibility of long-distance running has helped it become a lasting trend of the 2020s.
+The sport being easily accessible and one you can complete alone allowed for it to gain popularity during the COVID-19 pandemic.
+This rise in popularity during a time of isolation gave people individual goals to focus on.
+After the pandemic, running became interconnected with a larger community, with the emergence of run clubs becoming more common.
+Today, marathon signups are up the highest they have been in decades, with more and more people taking up the sport to gain a sense of community and achieve physical health goals.